Adam Korczyk

 Adam Korczyk (born 14 February 1995) is an Australian professional rugby union player.
 He currently plays as a flanker for Ealing Trailfinders in the English Championship.

 Early life

 Korczyk was born in Auckland, New Zealand in a family originally from Poland, but moved to Brisbane with his family at an early age.
-He was educated at Brisbane State High School and was selected for the Australian Schoolboys rugby team in 2012.
+He was educated at Brisbane State High School (BSHS) and was selected for the Australian Schoolboys rugby team in 2012.

 Career

 Korczyk played premier grade rugby for the University of Queensland Rugby Club, and was selected for the Brisbane City team in the National Rugby Championship in 2014.
 Later that year he signed a two-year development contract with the Queensland Reds.
 He made his Super Rugby debut for the Reds during the 2015 Super Rugby season against the Bulls in Pretoria.
 The following week, Korczyk scored a try in the team's win against the Cheetahs in Bloemfontein.